flox/flox/cli/flox/doc/flox-config.md

     (default: "show-all").
     This has been deprecated in favor of `set_prompt` and `hide_default_prompt`.
     Possible values are
-    * "show-all": shows all active anvironments
+    * "show-all": shows all active environments
     * "hide-all": disables the modification of the shell prompt
     * "hide-default": filters out environments named 'default' from the shell prompt